influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/events/v1alpha1/eventSource.md

 withClusterName(clusterName)
 ```

-The name of the cluster which the object belongs to.
+"The name of the cluster which the object belongs to.
 This is used to distinguish resources with same name and namespace in different clusters.
-This field is not set anywhere right now and apiserver is going to ignore it if set in create or update request.
+This field is not set anywhere right now and apiserver is going to ignore it if set in create or update request."

 ### fn metadata.withCreationTimestamp